 The College offers a pre-law preparatory and advising program.
 Periodically pre-law meetings are held by the pre-law advisor.
-Students interested in law school should be in constant touch with the pre-law advisor and make use of the pre-law resources available from the Office of Career Services.
+Students interested in law school should be in constant touch with the pre-law advisor and make use of the pre-law resources available from the Center for Career and Professional Development.

 Preparation for teaching in New York State must include both subject matter and professional coursework.
 The College offers courses satisfying the requirements for a provisional certificate at the undergraduate level and permanent certification through master’s degrees in a functionally related field.
 For detailed information, see the description of Education in the Programs of Study section of this catalog or contact the Director of the Institute for Excellence in Education.